Product Development Guide: Rapid Prototyping

 Need help with designing for manufacturing (DFM)?
 Check out Xometry’s free design guides.

-3D printers produce parts by fusing together materials, often on a layer-by-layer basis, to form a shape based on 3D CAD models.
+3D print your design to create a testable model.
+3D printers produce parts by fusing materials, often layer-by-layer, to form a shape based on 3D CAD models.
 Not only can 3D printers build product prototypes suitable for testing, but also these parts can often be manufactured quickly.

 Most 3D printing technologies can produce the shape of your design, but choosing the right process for your short-term goals can help reduce the amount of prototyping needed.
-Xometry has a handy 3D printing process and material decision guide to help streamline the best processes.
+Xometry has a handy 3D printing process and material decision guide to help streamline your approach.

 Below are some leading industrial 3D printing processes for creating prototypes: